-A flat-fee real estate agent or brokerage will help you list and sell your home for a predetermined, fixed rate instead of taking a hefty percentage of the final sale price.
+A flat-fee real estate agent or brokerage will list and sell your home for a predetermined, fixed-rate instead of the traditional model where the listing realtor takes 2-3% of the final sale price.

-Full-Service, Flat-Fee Agents: These agents usually charge a full commission but offer discounted rates to sellers who connect through an agent referral network, like Clever Real Estate
+- Full-service, flat-fee agents: These are agents that typically charge a standard commission, but offer discounted rates to sellers who often are connected through an agent referral network, like Clever Real Estate.

 How are flat-fee agents different from traditional realtors?